 VEGAN CHILI CHEESE FRIES

-Isn't that an oxymoron?
-Chili cheese fries can't possibly be low-fat, can they?
-If they are made the #thevegan8way, they can be.
+Isn’t that an oxymoron?
+Chili cheese fries can’t possibly be low-fat, can they?
+If they are made the the vegan 8 way, they can be.
 These are comfort food, without the guilt or extra lbs.
 Potatoes are super filling and good for you and so is every other ingredient.
 So, go on, eat chili cheese fries happily, no shame.
 This is basically healthy fast food.
 It takes a little longer than a drive-thru, but certainly worth the health factor and effort.
-As promised on Instagram, here is the recipe.

 Funny little story about that adorable little hand there.
 I was standing on top of my wobbly ottoman to capture this overhead shot (the things we do as bloggers) and I didn’t even realize my daughter was reaching for the fries.
 I was focused on centering and just didn’t notice it.
 I did hear her say beneath me, “oh, these aren’t cooked yet”.
 Haha.
 When I was editing my photos, I just beamed when I saw this photo.
 I swear, something that simple made me so happy.
 Her beautiful little hand.
 This is probably one of my favorite photos ever now.
 I know, I’m a total goober, but I’m just being honest.
 It was unexpected.

 Big sloppy, messy plate of yumminess right there.
 This is kind of like a fast food type of chili…simple and few ingredients to meet that craving.
 If you are wanting a full blown chili recipe, be sure to try my Mexican Chili.